On the upper bound of wavefront sets of representations of p-adic groups: Local -parameters and local Arthur parameters

-\item the restriction of $\psi$ to $\SL_2^D(\BC)$ and $\SL_2^A(\BC)$ are both analytic; \item $\psi$ is $G$-relevant. \end{enumerate} By abuse of notation, we don't distinguish $[\psi]$ and $\psi$.
-We let $\Psi^+(G)$ denote the equivalence class of local Arthur parameters of $G$. \end{defn}
+such that \begin{enumerate} \item The restriction of $\psi$ to $W_F$ has bounded image; \item the restriction of $\psi$ to $\SL_2^D(\BC)$ and $\SL_2^A(\BC)$ are both analytic; \item the parameter $\psi$ is $G$-relevant. \end{enumerate} By abuse of notation, we don't distinguish $[\psi]$ and $\psi$.
+We let $\Psi(G)$ denote the equivalence class of local Arthur parameters of $G$. \end{defn}

 Next, we discuss the decompositions of $L$-parameters and local Arthur parameters of classical groups following \cite[\S 8]{GGP12}.
 Let $\varphi$ be an $L$-parameter of $\GL_N(E)$.
 Equivalently, we regard $\varphi$ as a representation